deviousname/Game-of-Life-Factory/README.md

-"""
-This is currently an incremental game which the uses can generate automated energy farms with.
+This is currently an incremental game which the players can craft automated energy farms with.
 I have plans to expand this into a hybrid game, where the factory is a building on the overworld, the player can move a character with wasd, enter and exit the factory to tweak it as needed, and use their energy for things, and use their colors for stats, for example, having a lot of red will make you strong against fire, a lot of blue, strong against water, etc.